Harriet the Spy Lesson Plan

 - Once each has finished, invite them to read their descriptions aloud to the class.
 Ask the other students to guess what person, place, object, or experience is being described.
 Have fun!

-- Talk about why some descriptions were easier to identify than others.
+- After everyone has shared their descriptions, talk about why some descriptions were easier to identify than others.
 What words were especially helpful?
 Why is it important to be observant?

 - Have each student draw a picture of his or her chosen person, place, object, or experience.
 Post the artwork, along with the description, on a classroom bulletin board.